 Everybody knows the print function in Python.
 It prints a string to the shell–and makes the computation of a Python program explicit to the programmer.
-But what other arguments can be used to format the output?
+But only few coders understand its powerful arguments to format the output.
+What are they?

 a = 'hello' b = 'world' print(a, b, sep=' Python ', end='!')

-The print function has several parameters which you can use to format the output.
+The print function has several arguments you can use to format the output.

 sep indicates the separator which is printed between the objects.
 By default